shakram02/PowerOptionsSysTray/README.md

 # PowerOptionsSysTray ( Power Tray )

+## Description
-## The application shows all available power plans by the system using an icon that appears in the system tray
+The application shows all available power plans and allows you to set one by using an icon that appears in the system tray It can also launch on windows startup

-## it can also launch on windows startup, it makes switching between power plans is as simple as a click instead of going to the control panel each time you want to change the power plan
+##Note

-##This application is NOT for commercial use
+This application is NOT for commercial use